nodejs/Release/README.md

 <p><img src="schedule.png" alt="LTS Schedule"/></p>

 The Release schedule is available also as a [JSON][] file.
 There is also a live [Google Calendar][] that may be subscribed to.
-The Release schedule, is generated using the [lts module][].
+The Release schedule is generated using the [lts module][].

 ## Mandate